ibm-cloud-docs/vpc/pps-publish.md

 ## Publishing a Private Path service with Terraform
 {: #publishing-private-path-service-terraform}
 {: terraform}

-Terraform will support this feature after it reaches General Availability (GA) and is officially released.
-{: note}

 The following example publishes a Private Path network by using Terraform: